California Standard Toward Net Zero Energy Influence States Across the Country

 Maria Horton is the director of marketing for Newport Pacific, of Irvine, Calif.

 “We have to have extremely energy-efficient homes,” she said in a late Thursday seminar at The Alexander hotel in Indianapolis.

 California regulations on energy efficiency are tightening, and Horton contends that her state is the beginning of a wave that will work its way across the country.

 One of the key phrases driving the trend is “Net Zero Energy”, which means a home or community is able to produce as much energy through solar and wind as is consumed.
 The other catchphrase that works hand-in-hand with the net-zero notion is “intentional communities’, meaning residents of a community work together to create lifestyle and services efficiency from electric vehicle charging stations to cooperative gardens.

-“No one solution is going to make all the difference,” Horton advised.
+“No one solution is going to make all the difference,” Horton advised the Networking Roundtable audience.
 “It’s a mix of solutions that will get your where you want to be.”

 How to Get to Net Zero Energy

 Among the building blocks toward accomplishing net-zero energy is the use of mineral wool insulation in the walls, EnergyStar appliances, radiant barrier roof sheathing, and double-pane windows.
 All of these solutions help to keep cool air in and warm out during the summer.
 The opposite occurs in the cold months, with elements maintaining warm air and keeping out the cold.

 “The insulation is so important and impacts everything else in the house,” Horton said.
 “It’s really amazing how will this mineral wool keeps the heat in.”